2pc/raft-project/README.md

 ## Get Started

+Since we would end up with multiple raft clusters, we assume a fixed naming mechanism (peerX-Y) to mark the peer-group matching.
+X is the groupID of the peer, and group 0 means this peer belongs to shard master group.
+Y is the peerID inside each group. e.g: peer0-0 is a shardmaster service peer, while peer2-1 is a shardkv service peer.
+Thus, 0 is an invalid group assignment of a shard.

-The codes are in `server` directory, while the `client` folder contains some helper testing code.
-To work with kubernetes, a helper script can be found in `launch-tool/launch.py`, which is initially created by Prof. Aurojit Panda.
+The codes are in `shardmaster` and `shardkv` folder respectively.
+While the `client` folder contains some helper testing code.
+To work with kubernetes, a helper script can be found in `launch-tool/launch.py`, which is rewritten based on Prof. Aurojit Panda's original script.

 ### Build/Run Natively

-1. `cd server`
-2. `go build .`
-3. `./server <-peer peer-args>`

-To test with the provided client codes:

-1. `cd client`
-2. `go build .`
-3. `./client <dummytest/test/multitest/join/leave> <command args>`
+No longer supported

 ### Build/Run with Kubernetes

-For testing you can also use Kubernetes, we have provided a script in `launch-tool/launch.py`.
-Please not that `launch.py` hardcodes a bunch of assumptions about how pods are created, about the fact that we are running under minikube, and that the image itself is named `local/raft-peer`.
-As such one can adopt this script for other purposes, but this will need some work.

-To use Kubernetes with this project use `./create-docker-image.sh` to first create a Docker image.
-Then:
+We provide a simple script for you to build the whole project.
+You can just type `built.sh <num groups> <num peers>`.
+Note that for now these two arguments need to match the settings in the code files.

+For testing you can still use `launch-tool/launch.py`. **Note that the script has been major rewritten to be used in our case, thus the commands/arguments are different with the original one**:

--   `./launch.py boot <num peers>` will boot a cluster with `num peers` participants.
-Each participant is given a list of all other participants (so you can connect to them).
+-   `./launch.py boot <num groups> <num peers>` will boot a cluster with `num groups` of shardkv groups (note that we also have a shardmaster group, thus this will result in totally `num gouprs + 1` of raft clusters), while each group has `num peers` participants.
 -   `./launch.py list` lists all peers in the current cluster.
 You can use `kubectl logs <name>` to access the log for a particular pod.
--   `./launch.py kill <n>` can be used to kill the nth pod.
+-   `./launch.py kill <peer name>` can be used to kill a pod.
--   `./launch.py launch <n>` can be used to relaunch the nth pod (e.g., after it is killed).
+-   `./launch.py launch <peer name>` can be used to relaunch a pod (e.g., after it is killed).
 -   `./launch.py shutdown` will kill all pods, shutting down the cluster.
--   `./launch.py client-url <n>` can be used to get the URL for the nth pod.
-One example use of this is `./client
+-   `./launch.py client-url <peer name>` can be used to get the URL for a pod.

-    $(../launch-tool/launch.py client-url 1)` to get a client to connect to pod 1.
+The client codes are also rewritten to be used to test the shardkv system.
+Generally you can build the client codes in the same way, and run it with `./client <sm/sg> <sm commands/sg commands> <sm command arguments/sg command arguments>`.
+Please check `client/main.go` for details.

 ## Acknowledgement